Scalingo/documentation/src/_posts/platform/getting-started/2000-01-01-how-to-migrate-from-heroku.md

 $ scalingo --app my-app env-set NODE_ENV=production
 ```

-More information about environnement variables can be found in the [dedicated documentation page]({% post_url platform/app/2000-01-01-environment %}).
+More information about environment variables can be found in the [dedicated documentation page]({% post_url platform/app/2000-01-01-environment %}).

 ### Deploying Your App